Bryang Kayo

-Bryang William Kayo (born July 27, 2002) is an American soccer player who plays as a midfielder for German club 1.
-FC Nürnberg II, on loan from VfL Wolfsburg II.
+Bryang William Kayo (born July 27, 2002) is an American soccer player who plays as a midfielder for Belgian club OH Leuven.

-Early years

-Kayo is originally from Maryland, and is of Cameroonian descent.
-He played youth soccer for Bethesda SC U-14s.

-Professional
+Career

 USL Championship

 Kayo joined D.C.
 United's academy system.
 Kayo made three appearances for Loudoun United, the reserve team of D.C.
 United before leaving the club.
 On September 9, 2019, Kayo signed with the senior team of fellow USL Championship side Orange County SC.
 Kayo made the bench five times for Orange County SC during the 2019 season, however, he never made his senior team debut.

 VfL Wolfsburg

 On July 13, 2020, it was announced that Kayo, along with fellow United States youth national teamer Kobe Hernandez-Foster, signed with VfL Wolfsburg of the German Bundesliga.
 It was announced that Kayo would begin playing with the team's reserve side, VfL Wolfsburg II.

 Loan to Viktoria Berlin

 On July 30, 2021, Kayo was loaned to newly promoted 3.
 Liga side Viktoria Berlin.